Interactive Simulations with JSPlotly

 Suggestion:

-1. You can click and drag the minimum difference markers (a, b, etc.) above the graph for better visual adjustment, as well as the ANOVA table and the statistical test result;
+1. You can click and drag the minimum-difference markers (a,b,etc) above the plot for better visual adjustment, as well as the ANOVA table and the statistical test result;

-2. Change the vector values, redo the simultaneous analysis and graph, and notice the difference in the values obtained.
-Note that, as stated at the bottom, you need to refresh the website page to clear previous data retained in the cache;
+2. Change the vector values, redo the analysis and the plot simultaneously, and notice the difference in the obtained values.
+Note that, as stated on the lower border, it is necessary to refresh the site page to clear previous data retained in cache memory;

-3. Enter other data in the respective vectors, either your own or from another source;
+3. Enter other data in the respective vectors, yours or from another source;

-4. Enter new data vectors, or delete some, for a customized calculation and graph.
+4. Insert new data vectors, or delete one, for a customized calculation and plot.

-Modeling is a common area of application in the natural sciences when mathematical prediction or correlation of experimental data is desired.
-Models can be linear or nonlinear.
-When nonlinear, they can be applied empirically to the data (e.g., quadratic, logarithmic, exponential, or power functions) or based on a mathematical function that explains the model.
+Modeling is an area of common use in the natural sciences, when one wants prediction or mathematical correlation of experimental data.
+Models may be linear or nonlinear.
+When nonlinear, they may be applied empirically to the data (e.g., quadratic, logarithmic, exponential, or power functions), or based on an explanatory mathematical function of the model.

-In this case, techniques for nonlinear adjustment of the data to the model are used, such as Simplex, Gauss, Newton-Raphson, Levenberg-Marquardt, or least squares, for example.
-Regardless of the method, nonlinear fitting differs from linear fitting in its assumptions and treatment of data (see a quick explanation here.
+In this case, techniques are used for nonlinear fitting of the data to the model, such as Simplex, Gauss, Newton-Raphson, Levenberg-Marquadt, or least squares, for example.
+Whatever the method, nonlinear fitting differs from linear fitting in assumptions and data treatment (see a quick explanation here.

-The following example illustrates the application of a nonlinear adjustment of molecular interaction data using the Langmuir model and treatment by quadratic error minimization by manual scanning.
-In this treatment, the sum of quadratic errors (RMSE) is calculated for combinations of a and b, selecting the pair with the lowest calculated error.
-In this case, for simplicity, although JSPlotly works with more specific libraries, the nonlinear regression is performed by least squares, but using grid search rather than classic iterative methods.
-Thus, a set of values is tested for the pair (a, b) in a previously defined grid (combination table), allowing the identification of the parameters that best describe the experimental data according to the minimum error criterion.
+The following example illustrates applying a nonlinear fit to molecular interaction data by a Langmuir model, and treating it by minimizing squared error by manual scanning.
+In this treatment, the sum of squared errors (RMSE) is computed for combinations of a and b, selecting the pair with the lowest computed error.
+In this case, for simplification, although JSPlotly works with more specific libraries, the nonlinear regression is done by least squares, but performed by grid search, not by classic iterative methods.
+Thus, a set of values is tested for the pair (a, b) on a previously defined grid (combination table), allowing identification of the parameters that best describe the experimental data according to the minimum-error criterion.

 Equation: